skupperproject/skupper-example-bookinfo/README.md

     $ kubectl annotate service reviews skupper.io/proxy=http
     service/reviews annotated

-In this example the Skupper proxy type is _http_.
-Skupper also supports other proxy types.

-The service annotations are integral to
-Upon observing the annotation Skupper propagates the annotated service to the Skupper network.
-Skupper proxies created to route the _reviews_, _details_, and _ratings_ http requests to the appropriate microservice instance from anywhere in the Skupper network.
+Upon observing an annotation, Skupper virtualizes the annotated service to the Skupper network.
+Skupper proxies are created to route requests between the virtual services and the actual annotated service deployment instance.

-## Step 6: Expose main Bookinfo productpage application

-Console for namespace `bookinfo-pub`:

-    kubectl expose deployment/productpage-v1 --port 9080 --type LoadBalancer

-The _productpage_ service is exposed through an ingress route on a public cluster port.

-Now the Bookinfo app is fully functional.
+Skupper makes the annotated services available to every namespace in the Skupper network.
+Now the Bookinfo application will work because the productpage service on the public cluster has access to the _details_ and _reviews_ services on the private cluster and because the _reviews_ service on the private cluster has access to the _ratings_ service on the public cluster.

-## Step 7: Open Bookinfo application
+## Step 8: Open Bookinfo application

 The web address for the Bookinfo app can be discovered from the console for namespace `bookinfo-pub` cluster: